aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/protection-and-unprotection/worksheet-protection/advanced-protection-settings-since-excel-xp/_index.md

 - Select locked or unlocked cells.
 - Use pivot tables and much more.

-Aspose.Cells supports all the advanced protection settings offered by Excel XP or later versions.
+Aspose.Cells for Python via .NET supports all the advanced protection settings offered by Excel XP or later versions.

 ### **Advanced Protection Settings Using Excel XP and Later Versions**